jennymar/cse15l-lab-reports/week-2-lab-report.md

 ### Part 3: StringServer Web Server
 ---
 Something that I learned from lab from week 2/3 was about web servers and server client hosting!
 I did not have any previous experience with how web pages and requests were sent and received, so I found that very interesting.
 I learned that because the server exists in a different place than the https site I am viewing, multiple people can access and change data that will change the output for all users.
-I learned that if a port is already being occupied, that port cannot be used by another program.
+I also learned that if a port is already being occupied, that port cannot be used by another program.